AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 A data row specifies a [flow](#flows) linking two [nodes](#nodes): their names are set in the `from` and `to` fields.
 You can also create a [dropoff](#dropoffs) by adding a row with `null` in the `to` field.

-On the chart, the width of each flow represents its `weight` value, and the height of each node represents the total weight of either incoming or outgoing flows (including dropoffs), depending on which weight is greater.
+On the chart, the width of each flow represents its `weight` value, and the height of each node represents the total weight of either incoming or outgoing flows (including dropoffs) (?), depending on which weight is greater.
 Nodes are automatically organized in multiple columns.

 **Note 1:** It is possible to add custom fields to your data - see the [Labels and Tooltips](#labels_and_tooltips) section of this article.